Pythonidae

+Pythons are indigenous to the Old World Tropics, including sub-Saharan Africa, tropical to subtropical Asia, and Australia, Pythons are ambush predators that primarily kill prey by constriction, causing cardiac arrest.
+Pythons are oviparous, laying eggs that females incubate until they hatch.
+They possess premaxillary teeth, with the exception of adults in the Australian genus Aspidites.
+While many species are available in the exotic pet trade, caution is needed with larger species due to potential danger.
+The taxonomy of pythons has evolved, and they are now known to be more closely related to sunbeam snakes and the Mexican burrowing python.

+Pythons are frequently poached for their skins, with the export market for skins from Southeast Asia estimated at a billion dollars in 2012.
+They are also sold and consumed as meat.
+They can carry diseases, such as salmonella and leptospirosis, which can be transmitted to humans.
+Pythons are also used in African traditional medicine to treat ailments like rheumatism and mental illnesses.
+Their body parts, including blood and organs, are believed to have various healing properties.
+In some African cultures, pythons have significant roles in folklore and mythology, often symbolizing strength or having sacred status.

 Distribution and habitat

 Pythons are found in sub-Saharan Africa, Nepal, India, Sri Lanka, Bangladesh, Southeast Asia, southeastern Pakistan, southern China, the Philippines and Australia.

+Invasive populations

+Two known populations of invasive pythons exist in the Western Hemisphere.
 In the United States, an introduced population of Burmese pythons (Python bivittatus) has existed as an invasive species in Everglades National Park since the late 1990s.
 As of January 2023, estimates place the Floridian Burmese python population at around half a million.
 Local bounties are awarded and scientists study dead Burmese pythons to better understand breeding cycles and trends associated with rapid population explosion.
 The pythons readily prey on native North American fauna in Florida, including (but not limited to) American alligators, birds, bobcats, American bullfrogs, opossums, raccoons, river otters, white-tailed deer, and occasionally domestic pets and livestock.
 They are also known to prey on other invasive and introduced animals to Florida, such as the green iguana and nutria (coypu), though not at a rate as to lower their numbers rapidly or effectively.